 * Estimate of where heel pins would be.

 The key number in the above table is pin height delta found in the last column.
 This number is an indication of how much higher your heel is than your toe.
 Higher deltas can shift your weight forward on the ski, which can be an unnatural feeling for some skiers.
 Somewhat counterintuitively, those skiers tend to end up in the “back seat” since their bodies naturally compensate with additional knee flex and backwards lean.
 While this is an OK position in certain situations, overall it causes poor control, unnecessary knee strain, and tired quads.

 We would be remiss to not mention adjustment plates in this discussion.
 A tool for skiers with a quiver of boots, these plates are mounted under the toes (uncommon) and heels (common) of race bindings to provide some fore/aft adjustability.
 Since they are not zero inches thick, they will directly alter the pin heights of the bindings mounted on them.
 Here are the thicknesses of some popular adjustment plates, which are added to the binding pin heights:

 Now before you go calculating millimeters and adding shims, take a step back to realize there is no “correct” pin height delta.
 Alpine ski racers are used to aggressive postures and tend to prefer driving from the front seat.
 Casual powder hounds often like their weight back a bit as they surf through fluff with their tips high.
 Cross-country skiers tend to prefer an upright stance, and don’t want to be nudged in any direction.
-Lou Dawson defined a baseline goal to be roughly +12mm delta based on early Dynafit binding models.
+Lou Dawson established a baseline goal for himself to be roughly +12mm delta based on early Dynafit binding models.